awietek/xdiag/docs/documentation/symmetries/permutation_group.md

 ## Constructor

-Creates an PermutationGroup out of a vector of Permutations.
+Creates an PermutationGroup out of a vector of [Permutation](permutation.md) objects.

 === "Julia"
 	```julia